Zaynwang1/wang-zeyu/content/authors/admin/_index.md

 ---
 title: Wang Zeyu 王泽宇
-role: Master of Urban Planning Candidate, NUS
+role: Master of Urban Planning Candidate
 avatar_filename: 11.jpg
 bio: An urbanist with a great passion for using emerging spatiotemporal data sources to analyze and evaluate the built environment and mobility factors at different scales, hoping to improve the living quality and call for social justice.
 interests:
-  - Artificial Intelligence
-  - Computational Linguistics
+  - Urban Analytics
-  - Information Retrieval
+  - Human Mobility
 social:
   - icon: envelope
     icon_pack: fas